 I’m a graduate of Exeter University in Animal Behaviour where I studied for four years, including one years study in South Carolina.
-Currently I am based in Epping Essex, covering behavioural issues in Essex, Hertfordshire, Cambridge and East London.
+Currently I am based between Waltham Abbey, Essex and Falmouth, Cornwall, covering behavioural issues in Essex, Hertfordshire, Cambridge, East London and Cornwall.
 My studies and experience working with animals allowed me to develop a scientific, evidence based approach to working with animals.
 This coupled with continued work experience and research into the scientific basis of behaviour have allowed me to really refine my approach to dog behaviour and training.

 To me, there is nothing better than enhancing the relationship between owner and dog.
 Allowing people to better enjoy and deepen their relationship with pets is my ultimate work.
 From obedience training to dealing with challenging or aggressive cases, strengthening the bond between canine and humans is always the end goal.

 In most cases of misbehaving dogs, it can be a simple case of miscommunication between owner and pet, with my expertise and guidance I can help turn things around and help build lasting relationship with your dog.

 Traditional methods of dog training teach that we must forcefully dominate our pets, constantly asserting ourselves as Alpha.
 Whilst it is important to practice leadership, I believe in a consistently patient and calm approach that allows dogs to recognise me as their chosen leader.
 With the correct knowledge and tools, you can do this too.

 Central to my teachings is the importance of first listening to what the dog has to say.
 As a detached observer I am often able to pinpoint the stressor triggering the dog’s unwanted behaviour.
 From here, plan an achievable course of action for to renew a loving obedient relationship.

 Call me now for a free phone consultation!

-Based in Epping, Essex I can easily reach most of the M11 corridor including Woodford, Loughton, Enfield Hertford, Chelmsford, Harlow, Bishops Stortford, Saffron Walden and Cambridge.
+Based in Waltham Abbey, Essex, I can easily reach most of the M11 corridor including Woodford, Loughton, Enfield Hertford, Chelmsford, Harlow, Bishops Stortford, Saffron Walden and Cambridge.

 Here to help with practical, positive training that provides lasting results to all breeds, ages and behavioural issues.